Queatz/vessel/README.md

 Vessel explores something new in the land of programming.
 Take it for a spin, we think you'll like it.

-See [Why Vessel?](https://github.com/Queatz/vessel/wiki/Why-Vessel%3F) and [Guess the Number](https://github.com/Queatz/vessel/wiki/Example:-Guess-the-Number) to skip right to some examples.
+See [Why Vessel?](https://github.com/Queatz/vessel/wiki/Why-Vessel%3F), [Guess the Number](https://github.com/Queatz/vessel/wiki/Example:-Guess-the-Number), and [Greet Me](https://github.com/Queatz/vessel/wiki/Example:-Greet-Me) to skip right to some examples.

 ## Thinking in Vessel